 Nancy Pollard

-Nancy Pollard is a Professor in the Robotics Institute and the Computer Science Department at Carnegie Mellon University.
-She received her PhD in Electrical Engineering and Computer Science from the MIT Artificial Intelligence Laboratory in 1994, where she performed research on grasp planning for articulated robot hands.
+Nancy Pollard is a Professor in the Robotics Institute and the Computer Science Department at Carnegie Mellon University, Director of the Dexterous Manipulation and Soft Robotics Lab and Founder of FuturHand Robotics, Inc. She received her PhD in Electrical Engineering and Computer Science from the MIT Artificial Intelligence Laboratory in 1994, where she performed research on grasp planning for articulated robot hands.
 Before joining CMU, Nancy was an Assistant Professor and part of the Computer Graphics Group at Brown University.
-Her primary research objective is to understand how to create natural motion for animated human characters and humanoid robots.
+Her primary research objective is to understand dexterity and to create genuinely dexterous robots.

 CMU Graphics Lab